 This book stands out for me as each title page is a question.
 I do love a question, and particularly a question that can generate a lot of good discussions.
 The questions are creative, quirky, varied, and the kinds of questions you can imagine children asking about the animal kingdom.
 They are also the kinds of questions that you could try and answer first and have a bit of fun with before delving into the book and finding out the answer, such as:

 Who decided to milk cows?

-Not only are the questions and facts inventive but so too is the layout.
-One aspect that I really liked is that on some pages at the end of each chapter there’s a further question that links you to another chapter.
+Not only are the questions and facts inventive, but so too is the layout.
+One aspect that I liked is that on some pages at the end of each chapter there’s a further question that links you to another chapter.
 For example, the chapter, ‘Why do sharks have such sharp teeth?’ asks another question about teeth at the end: ‘Why don’t animals brush their teeth?’ with the page number to take you to the answers.
-I like that it entices you to skip ahead, or flick back rather than turning page by page.
-Another creative layout is the way in which photographs and illustrations sit alongside famous paintings and drawings of animals with the font used throughout is in a handwriting style to give sketchbook feel to the book, which will encourage teachers and children to create their own.
+I like that it entices you to skip ahead or flick back rather than turning page by page.
+Another creative layout is how photographs and illustrations sit alongside famous paintings and drawings of animals with the font used throughout is in a handwriting style to give sketchbook feel to the book, which will encourage teachers and children to create their own.

 Copyright: Just Imagine Story Centre Ltd 2012-2019.
 All rights reserved.

 These notes may be printed freely for use in classrooms but may not be reproduced in any other format without the permission of the author.